WDAS-FM: Ownership changes

 In May 1996, Beasley sold WDAS-AM-FM to Evergreen, which also owned WUSL, making them sister stations.
 In 1997, Evergreen and Chancellor merged to form Chancellor Media and later restructured in 1999 as AMFM, Inc. In 2000, Clear Channel Communications (now iHeartMedia) acquired AMFM.

 In 2004, the Tom Joyner Morning Show moved to competitor WRNB.
 WDAS-FM subsequently picked up The Steve Harvey Morning Show as a replacement.
 The station also carried Michael Baisden in afternoon drive time until it dropped the show in January 2013.

 Since 1979, WDAS-FM has sponsored Unity Day, an annual summer gathering on Benjamin Franklin Parkway.
 This ended with the death of longtime WDAS-FM program director Joe "Butterball" Tamburro; Tamburro died in July 2012 at age 70.

 Short spacing

 WDAS-FM is short spaced to country music station WIOV-FM in Ephrata, Pennsylvania, near Lancaster.
 The two stations operate on first adjacent channels (105.3 MHz and 105.1 MHz) and the distance between the two stations' transmitters is only 49 miles as determined by FCC rules.
 The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 miles.

 The two stations have been operating with this close spacing for decades, so the arrangement is grandfathered.

+It is also short spaced to Hip Hop music station Power 105.1 WWPR-FM in New York City and the distance between the two stations' transmitters is only 94 miles as determined by FCC rules.